 We’re building something ambitious at Fly.io: a new public cloud, running on our own hardware all over the world, built to make it easy to run apps close to users everywhere.

 At Fly.io, we have a small support team on the front lines helping customers get, and keep, their apps running happily.
 Our customer base is growing fast, with developers spinning up apps across every timezone.
-We’re looking for two Support Engineers to join our team: one based in APAC time zones (for a Monday-Friday work week), and one based in North America (for a Saturday-Wednesday work week).
+We’re looking for a Support Engineer based in North America to join our team for a Saturday-Wednesday work week.

 This isn’t a “follow-the-script” role.
 Our support engineers are all exactly that (engineers), and they’re writing the script.
 They troubleshoot a broad range of technical issues from deployment to networking, triage problems and coordinate with other teams, and respond to support requests across multiple channels (email, community forums, Slack).